wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent/upgrading_agent_different_major.rst

 Upgrade the Wazuh agent from 2x to latest
 =========================================

-In order to the Wazuh agent from 2.x version to |WAZUH_LATEST| it is necessary to add the new repository for Wazuh 3.x.
+In order to the Wazuh agent from 2.x version to |WAZUH_LATEST| it is necessary to add the new repository for Wazuh 3.x before upgrading.
 Choose a tab depending on the OS where the agent is installed:

 .. tabs::